 Hicks began his career on New York’s famed Wall Street, working in the investment departments at Morgan Guaranty Trust Company and J.P.
 Morgan.
 In 25 years he successfully raised more than $11 billion of private equity funds and more than $38 billion worth of leveraged acquisitions including the Dr. Pepper and Seven Up Companies, A&W Brands, Inc., and Berg Electronics, Inc.

 Hicks’ greatest successes, however, have been in the two fields nurtured by his Port Arthur experiences: radio and athletics.
 Through his two communications companies, Chancellor Media and Capstar Broadcasting, he has created the largest radio operation in the country (400 stations).
-In addition, he is the owner of the National Hockey League’s Dallas Stars, winner of the 1999 Stanley Cup Championship, as well as Chairman and Owner of the Texas Rangers.
+In addition, he is the former owner of the National Hockey League’s Dallas Stars, winner of the 1999 Stanley Cup Championship, as well as former Chairman and Owner of the Texas Rangers.
 Hicks also serves on the Board of Directors of numerous corporations, including among others Chase Manhattan and LIN Television.